 Greek Holy Thursday traditions

 Οn the morning of Holy Thursday many believers receive Holy Communion.
-For those who fast strictly on Holy Week (without consuming any oils), on Holy Thursday they may partake of them.
+For those who fast strictly during Holy Week (without consuming any oils), on Holy Thursday, they may partake of Holy Communion.

-They are allowed to consume the oils since they are celebrating the tradition of the Eucharist from Christ to the Church and honor this day separately.
+Parishioners are able to consume the oils since they are celebrating the tradition of the Eucharist from Christ to the Church and honor this day separately.

 On Holy Thursday, women dye all the Easter eggs for the family.
-Traditionally, the eggs are dyed red, in order to symbolize the blood of Christ.
-The tsoureki, the bread, symbolizes the body of Christ, as in the Last Supper.
+Traditionally, the eggs are dyed red in order to symbolize the blood of Christ.
+The tsoureki, the Greek Easter bread, symbolizes the body of Christ, as in the Last Supper.